ofer1992/rhythmtrainer/README.md

 ## Dev

-Parts to tackle:
+### Parts to tackle:
-- input from user - already done before using vexflow fast input and parsed. perhaps can be done again.
+#### input from user
+already done before using vexflow fast input and parsed. perhaps can be done again. hijacking easyscore parser. turns out the easyscore notation lacks a lot of expressiveness. for example, i can't notate triplets or ties. i think i should add a layer of abstraction, so i parse to my own representation of the pattern and use that as my data, to display, play and hit.
+Then i can have as many parsers as i wish.

+so, what is the pattern specification?
+- time signature
+- number of measures/length
+- clef
-  - hijacking easyscore parser
+- key
+- notes (including chords) and rests, with supports for tuplets and ties

+my assumptions:
+- only one staff
+- only one voice (no overlapping notes, except chords as a unit)
+- one key
+- whole number of measures

 - display - vexflow or abcjs? abcjs might be easier to interact with but interactivity isn't crucial at first.
   - going with vexflow
 - timing is handled with tone.js